Symmetry-Dimensions-Inc/Registration_Neural_Network/documentation/README.md

 | Destructed  (65 scan) | 4       | 54   | 7        | 0 | 10.8% |
 | Newly constructed (30 scan) | 0       | 0    | 0       | 30 | 100% |

+### Results discussion
+* For modified and reconstructed buildings, we notice that the quality of the pointcloud may be poor for a number of scans.
+These scans may be empty which explains the prediction of destructed category instead.
+* It is very hard to differentiate between fully reconstructed and under reconstruction buildings.
+* For destructed building, some constructions have already started when the scans were captured.
+For our algorithm, these constructions are enough to deceive the model to predict a reconstructed category instead.
+* Our DCPCR currently works well for predicting initial pose guess.
+It can work better if we can include r,g,b colors for each point.
+(This requires also LOD2 to have colors as well)
+* Currently GICP + DCPCR gives the best pose estimation.
+However, We need to explore what other ICP methods we can use in the future.

 ## Visualization
 We can visualize the source to target alignment by setting `vis` flag to `True`.
 Visualization are done using open3d.
 * Green points: target building pointcloud